-Yes, the 21 Day Fix is structured.
+Yes, the Portion Fix/21 Day Fix eating plan is structured.
 No, you do not have to suffer while you’re doing the program.
 Autumn fully intends for the eating plan to be a lifestyle change, not a diet.
 Real life means we occasionally go out to restaurants.
-In this post, I’ll share some of my key tips for dining out on the 21 Day Fix to help you maximize your results on the program.
+In this post, I’ll share some of my key tips for dining out on Portion Fix/21 Day Fix to help you maximize your results on the program.

 These days, the amount of money Americans spend on dining out rivals that of what they spend on groceries.
 This is partly because of busy lifestyles and partly because the younger generation views it as a social event.
 Whatever the reason, all this dining out is DEFINITELY part of the obesity problem in our country.